marsnone/VEGDESK/README.md

 Make a Suggestion // Request a Feature
 ------------

-You can email me at oneilm14@tcd.ie - I'd love to hear your suggestions and feedback!
+You can email me at oneilm14@tcd.ie or go to the Issues (click the 'Issues' tab above or on the following link https://github.com/marsnone/VEGDESK/issues/new) - I'd love to hear your suggestions and feedback!

 If you'd like to request a specific feature please include the following in your message: